 As to why there will be no need for marriage in heaven, Matthew Henry’s Commentary makes some observations worth reading:

 In our present state marriage is necessary; it was instituted in innocency; whatever intermission or neglect there has been of other institutions, this was never laid aside, nor will be till the end of time.
-In the old world, they were marrying, and giving in marriage; the Jews in Babylon, when cut off from other ordinances, yet were bid to take them wives, Jer_29:6.
+In the old world, they were marrying, and giving in marriage; the Jews in Babylon, when cut off from other ordinances, yet were bid to take them wives, Jer.
+29:6.
 All civilized nations have had a sense of the obligation of the marriage covenant; and it is requisite for the gratifying of the desires, and recruiting the deficiencies, of the human nature.
 But, in the resurrection, there is no occasion for marriage; whether in glorified bodies there will be any distinction of sexes some too curiously dispute (the ancients are divided in their opinions about it); but, whether there will be a distinction or not, it is certain that there will be no conjunction; where God will be all in all, there needs no other meet-help; the body will be spiritual, and there will be in it no carnal desires to be gratified: when the mystical body is completed, there will be no further occasion to seek a godly seed, which was one end of the institution of marriage, Mal.
 2:15.
 In heaven there will be no decay of the individuals, and therefore no eating and drinking; no decay of the species, and therefore no marrying; where there shall be no more deaths (Rev. 21:4), there need be no more births.
 The married state is a composition of joys and cares; those that enter upon it are taught to look upon it as subject to changes, richer and poorer, sickness and health; and therefore it is fit for this mixed, changing world; but as in hell, where there is no joy, the voice of the bridegroom and the voice of the bride shall be heard no more at all, so in heaven, where there is all joy, and no care or pain or trouble, there will be no marrying.
 The joys of that state are pure and spiritual, and arise from the marriage of all of them to the Lamb, not of any of them to one another.
+(Matthew Henry Commentary on the Whole Bible, comment for Matthew 22:23-33)

 The most logical and biblical interpretation would be that our likeness to Christ in our heavenly bodies will be primarily in our immortality and freedom from the curse of sin.
 In Rom.
 7:24 the Apostle Paul expressed how wretched he was and how he looked forward to being delivered “from the body of this death.”
 To place the focus on select relatively unimportant physical traits like Ruckman does is misguided and superficial.

-Ultimately, the Bible does not provide an answer to an innumerable amount of things we could wonder about concerning our future state in glory.
+Ultimately, the Bible does not provide an answer to an innumerable number of things we could wonder about concerning our future state in glory.
 In matters relating to gender, we do know there will be no marriages in heaven, and no need to reproduce, as there will be no more death.
 The Bible calls the change that awaits us "a mystery" in 1 Cor.
 15:51.
 We must not act arrogantly as Ruckman and pretend we have solved (even partially) what the Bible calls a mystery.